jamez-eh/nf-fh-pcp-wes-align/README.md

 ## Details:

-   Pipeline does automatic subtraction of xenograph genome specified if params.pdx = true. ```--pdx true``` in the run.sh file
+   Pipeline does automatic subtraction of host exome if type of sample is specified as 'PDX' in ```input_csv```.
+If type is specified as 'Tumor' or 'Normal' no subtraction is performed.
+This subtraction is done by combining the reference and the host reference provided as parameters before aligning the PDX samples.
+The host reads can be removed via a sed command.

+   Alignment is performed with BWA-MEM.
+   Duplicates are marked/removed and base
+Post processing of bams details can be found here https://gatk.broadinstitute.org/hc/en-us/articles/360035535912-Data-pre-processing-for-variant-discovery
    Does not do indel realignment since it was removed from GATK best practices.
-   NOTE: Do not align pdx tumors and regular tumors in the same run.

 ## Example Files: